Library > It's Very Simple: The True Story of Civil Rights

 We've made all of the chapter summaries for this book freely available to the public.
 If you like what you see, please Join Us!
 You'll get access to every book in our ever-growing library, and help us in our mission to bring to light the hidden things of darkness!

 On the evening of July 18, 1964, a riot was started on the streets of Harlem, in the city of New York.
 Within a few days rioting broke out in Brooklyn, in Rochester, in Jersey City and Philadelphia, and in still other cities across America.
-Many thousands of dollars worth of property was damages and destroyed, and much was looted.
+Many thousands of dollars worth of property was damaged and destroyed, and much was looted.
 A few men were killed.

 On the afternoon of August 28, 1963, the Rev. Dr. Martin Luther King, Jr. addressed the many thousands who took part in the march on Washington to demand passage of the civil right bills.